eado/SFTROUWeb/README.md

 Finally, run the server by changing directory into `backend` and running `node build/main.js`.
 Root permissions may be needed since the server is served on port 443.

 ## Known bugs
 - Since progress is sent to the frontend by piping STDOUT of the Java process to Node.JS, percentages can show up as a long string instead of subsequent status updates.
+(Especially true of the Debian version.)

 - Instead of throwing an error when the image cannot be parsed, a status update of "Java heap collection" is sent.